-If the switch is not the root bridge, and if it has not received a hello message from the root bridge in an amount of time equal to Max Age, then the switch will reconfigure itself as a root bridge.
+If the managed Switch is not the root bridge, and if it has not received a hello message from the root bridge in an amount of time equal to Max Age, then the Managed Switch will reconfigure itself as a root bridge.
 Once two or more devices on the network are recognized as a root bridge, the devices will renegotiate to set up a new spanning tree topology.